brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 An examplary mapping of the component attributes might look like this:
 ![](/assets/guides/fusion-ux-logic/mapping_attributes.png)
-The actual assignment of values happens, when the component is rendered.
+The values are actually assigned, when the component is rendered.